Advantages of bringing a renewable energy supply chain business to Queensland

 Research and development (R&D) capabilities

-There are a number of world-class R&D institutes and initiatives in Queensland focusing on the development of the renewable energy sector.
+Queensland has a number of world-class R&D institutes and initiatives that focus on the development of the renewable energy sector.
 These include the:

 - Centre for Organic Photonics and Electronics (University of Queensland)